Big Oil wants a lot from Trump. It has an ally in Doug Burgum, the president’s Interior pick - WTOP News

 Other executives have ties to Burgum

-Hamm is not the only oil executive or lobbyist who has cultivated ties with Burgum, emails and office schedules show.
-Ryan Berger, a lobbyist for Occidental Petroleum, emailed Burgum’s staff last year seeking a meeting for Occidental CEO Vicki Hollub after Burgum moderated a panel she participated in at an oil industry conference.
+Hamm is not the only oil executive or lobbyist who has cultivated ties with Burgum.
+Ryan Berger, a lobbyist for Occidental Petroleum, emailed Burgum’s staff last year seeking a meeting for Occidental CEO Vicki Hollub.

-Berger declined to comment on the email.
-Lockwood, the spokesman, declined to say if Burgum had a meeting with Hollub.

 The records revealed that a Who’s Who of oil executives had calls scheduled with Burgum.
-The include: the CEO of Chevron and Exxon executives; Marathon Oil officials had an audience with Burgum in 2022; and the governor also spoke before the Hess Corporation’s board of directors’ dinner.
-Burgum’s family also has an oil lease with Hess that paid him as much as $1,000 in 2023, according to his financial disclosure.
+They include: CEOs of Chevron and Exxon; Marathon Oil officials had an audience with Burgum in 2022; and the governor also spoke before the Hess Corporation’s board of directors’ dinner.
+Burgum’s family also has an oil lease with Hess that paid him as much as $1,000, according to his financial disclosure.

-Burgum turned down an invitation to address an American Petroleum Institute convention in Washington, the records show, but agreed to speak at a private dinner for the American Exploration and Production Council in 2023, which drew top executives from Conoco Phillips, Devon Energy, Hilcorp and others.

-When Burgum was a leading contender last year to be Trump’s vice presidential pick, he co-hosted a banquet at the governor’s mansion with the North Dakota Petroleum Council that drew fracking industry heavy hitters, lobbyists and executives.
-Burgum, Hamm and Chris Wright, the CEO of Liberty Energy who is now Trump’s pick for energy secretary, addressed attendees as they dined on beef, walleye cakes and bourbon caramel-topped cobbler.

-On Inauguration Day, after he had been named by Trump to lead Interior, Burgum declined an invitation to a party at the posh Hay-Adams Hotel that was hosted by Hamm and a number of petroleum trade associations and oil companies.
+On Inauguration Day, Burgum declined an invitation to attend a party at the posh Hay-Adams Hotel that was hosted by Hamm and several petroleum trade associations and oil companies.

-Burgum’s presence may not have been missed.
-Many of those executives and lobbyists, who will have business before the Interior Department, have shown they know how to reach him.
+Many of those executives and lobbyists, who will have business before the Interior Department, already know how to reach him.

 Slodysko reported from Washington.